Most women experience cystitis at some point in their lives.

 What is the treatment of cystitis?

-There are a number of options to help cystitis on its way and to manage the discomfort it causes.
+After, there are a number of options to help cystitis on its way and to manage the discomfort it causes.

 Some of these can be done at home.